prl-mushr/mushr-website/content/hardware/ordering.md

 ___
 ## 3D Printing Files

 Print the parts to build the MuSHR Racecar [here](https://github.com/prl-mushr/mushr_cad/tree/master/v3/stl) If you would like to modify the logo on the sides of the robot, follow [these instructions](/hardware/logo_modification) to generate new .stl files.
+The same printed parts are required for any supported MuSHR configuration.

 One of each STL is required to be printed for the racecar except for the `racecar_cover_image.stl` which needs to be printed twice.
 We also recommend that `racecar_cover_text.stl` , `racecar_cover_number.stl` and `racecar_cover_image.stl` be printed in a different color to the main racecar body.